• Skip to primary navigation

 • Cinnamon.
 This is optional, but I think it gives the blondies a great flavor.

 • White chocolate chunks.
 Most white chocolate isn't vegan, so be careful!
-I diced up some King David white chocolate coins.
-You could also use King David white chocolate chips, use homemade vegan white chocolate, or make regular old vegan chocolate chip blondies using dairy-free chocolate chips, such as Enjoy Life Dark Chocolate Morsels.
+You could also use King David white chocolate chips, Enjoy Life vegan white chocolate cups, or chop up some homemade vegan white chocolate.

 The following is a detailed photo tutorial on how to make this dish.
 Scroll all the way down if you'd like to skip right to the recipe!